The Claimant Count

 Unemployment (all ages)

-The UK unemployment rate was 3.8%, and 1.32 million people aged 16+ were unemployed.
-Both unemployment levels and the unemployment rates have fallen slightly over the last year.
+The UK unemployment rate was 4.4% and 1.56 million people aged 16+ were unemployed.
+The unemployment rate has increased on the quarter and unemployment levels have risen by around 210,000 over the last year.

 Young people (aged 16-24)